Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 Well, no. There's a big problem with this.
 There is still one battleground that requires AGIs to maximize.

-We'll explain how that battleground is for computation.
+This battleground is for computation — and we'll explain why.
 AGIs are not abstract concepts.
 They exist on computer hardware.
 This means the most important resources for AGIs are computational resources — like GPUs and energy.
-These are still very limited compared to what AGIs will need, and AGIs will be intensely pressured to get more of them.
+These are still very limited compared to what AGIs could use, and AGIs will be intensely pressured to get more of them.
 Plus, they can never really have enough.

 Further, there will soon be numerous AGI projects all racing to build AGI.
 Even if 99.9% of these AGIs are safe, there could still be one AGI that discovers the weird trick that lets it capture resources.
 We'll explain how this could give it a permanent lead, making other AGIs race to develop this capability.

 We'll also explain what "leaving the island" really means.
 For an AGI, this does not mean it goes somewhere.
-It means that it changes its perspective — where it can "see through" our human-level resources, and "see" things from a non-human, physical perspective that is incompatible with humans by default.
-We're calling this a resource preference shift.
+It means that it changes its perspective — where it can "see through" our human-level abstractions, and "see" things from a non-human, physical perspective that is incompatible with humans by default.
+We're calling this process abstraction collapse.

 We'll explain all of this — from GPUs all the way to the maximizer maximizing machine — in the next few sections.